wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ### `category`

 Specify the block category, which is used to help users browse and discover them.
-Available values: `common`, `formatting`, `layout` (defaul), `widgets`, `embed`.
-If a theme or a plugin registers a custom category, you can also use it, too.
+Available values: `text`, `media`, `design` (default), `widgets`, `theme`, `embed`.
+If a theme or a plugin registers a custom category, you can use it, too.

 ### `keywords`